Low Sodium Vegetable Soup Recipe (Vegetarian)

 - Add the carrots, celery, no-salt-added diced tomatoes with juice, potatoes, zucchini, Italian seasoning, and vegetable stock and bring to a boil.
 Reduce heat to low and simmer for 30 minutes until carrots and celery are cooked through.

-- Add spinach and lemon juice to the soup.
+- Add spinach, peas, and lemon juice to the soup.
 Cook for an additional 10 minutes.

-- Taste and adjust seasoning as needed.
+- Add the cooked noodles into the soup and serve hot.
+Taste and adjust seasoning as needed.
 Drizzle with olive oil before serving and enjoy!

 Love all the veggies